EnlZhao/2DFaceMorphing/README.md

 - `image2`: final image.
 - `framerate`: frame-rate in fps.
 - `duration`: morphing duration in miliseconds.
-- `align` [option]: if set 1, the images will be aligned before morphing.
+- `align` [optional]: if set 1, the images will be aligned before morphing.
 Default is 0.

 > I suppose you to open face alignment and cropping option for images with multiple faces to make it more robust and fluent.
 > More details about parameters can be found in the script `morphing.sh` or source code.